 Two national history publications have named 'The Blackcountryman' as a leading magazine in the field of local history.

 From 1968 until 1988 the late Harold Parsons was the editor.
-His 'Portrait of the Black Country', published by Robert Hale, London 1986, went to a reprint and a re-issue in paperback form; it was widely recognised as the standard general book on The Black Country.
+His 'Portrait of the Black Country', was published (Robert Hale, London 1986) and went to a reprint and a re-issue in paperback form; it was widely recognised as the standard general book on The Black Country.

-Stan Hill, Editor from when he retired in 1988 until October 2001 spent 40 years in the education service, the last 20 of which he was warden of Dudley Teachers' Centre at Himley Hall, where he was involved with teams of teachers introducing local studies in schools.
+Stan Hill, Editor from 1988 until October 2001 spent 40 years in the education service, the last 20 of which he was warden of Dudley Teachers' Centre at Himley Hall, where he was involved with teams of teachers introducing local studies in schools.

 David Cox then took over as Editor, who has recently completed a PhD in Criminal Justice History after gaining an MA in History from the Open University.
 David's last issue was the 150th (Summer 2005).

-The current Editor, Michael Pearson, also administers the society website.
+The current Editor, Michael Pearson is a retired Police Officer and holds a BaHons in Criminal Justice and Policing.
+He also administers the society website.
 You will notice that enhanced articles from the magazine will appear on the website and the link between web and paper products will become closer.

 The Blackcountryman is delivered free to members and is also available from local outlets, or by post for £3.80 (including UK postage + packaging).

-Back issues are available by emailing the Editor (see foot of page), these cost £3.00 (up to and including issue 39/3) and £3.80 from issue 39/3 onwards (prices current from 3/07/12) including UK post and package.
-There is a 30p surcharge if you wish to pay via Paypal.
+Back issues are available by emailing the Editor (see foot of page).
+Issues from volume 21 upwards are available in paper form, these cost £3.80 per issue including UK post and package.
+There is a 30p surcharge if you wish to pay via Paypal (email for details of how to pay).
 There is a discount if you purchase more than one magazine.

-The first 10 volumes (40 issues) are now available on CD-ROM for those who cannot find copies of the magazine, or who want to start an electronic collection to save on bookcase space.
-Please go to the publications page for details, and a special offer when purchasing via the website.
-It is hoped that volumes 11-20 will be digitised shortly.
+The digital versions have been created for those who want to start an electronic collection and/or save on bookcase space.
+Please go to the publications page for purchase details.
+It is planned that volumes 21-30 will be digitised soon.